ImJustLucas/ImJustLucas/README.md

 ## Support Me 💸
 As much as I enjoy coding, it takes time and effort.
 In the future, I will try to open source most of my projects with an [MIT](https://opensource.org/licenses/MIT) or [ISC](https://opensource.org/licenses/ISC) license; This enables you to use anything I produce for free without attribution.
-Any support is very much appreciated, whether through donation or prs!
+Any support is very much appreciated!

 [Support 💕](https://www.buymeacoffee.com/imjustucas)